WONDERLAND CROSS-BOUNDARY

 Perform DHAs for participating residents

-Connect residents with City programs available for residents
+Connect residents with City programs

 Looking for more info?
 Reach out to Kirin Riddell, BWC’s Fire Adapted Coordinator!